 This is one thing I was superbly blessed with.
 My first job was at a middle school and there was only one other science teacher besides myself.
 He is nearing retirement, but I've been lucky to teach with him the past 10 years.
 He is incredibly knowledgeable about all things science and is always happy to explain things to me when I need some clarification before a lesson.
 Don't be afraid to admit you don't understand something!
 Because you can't teach it well unless you understand it well.

 Mentor teachers can help with content knowledge, share ideas of what labs work and what labs don't work, give you classroom management tips, and be a shoulder to cry on when your spouse just doesn't get what you are going through (because if your spouse isn't a teacher, they won't get it).
+If you aren't sure where to find one, or what to ask, check out this blog post.

 2. Don't re-create the wheel